+Figure number + description and reference to this figure in the text…

 So for the upgrade, the “ground”, at least, is well defined – it is the metal, both structural and connective like the copper sheet system of the present ND280 system.
 Our only challenge is to be certain that we connect the upgrade basket well to the existing mesh.